Gaurav5416/Stroke-prediction/README.md

 ## Contributing 🤝
 We welcome contributions from the community!
-Whether it's fixing a bug, adding a feature, or improving documentation, your input is valuable.
+Whether it's fixing a bug or adding a feature, your input is valuable.
 Fork the project, submit pull requests, and collaborate with us to make this project even better

 ## License 📜